saffronrust/fyp_nightshade/README.md

 ### Step 3: Data Processing

 The tool I used to finetune a Stable Diffusion model was [EveryDream2trainer](https://github.com/victorchall/EveryDream2trainer).
-The paper said not to use LORA or Dreambooth so this was the perfect tool to use, since its a general case fine tuner.
+The researchers advised not to use LoRA or Dreambooth.
+EveryDream2Trainer is a general case fine tuner, hence it is appropriate.

-Their accepted data format is a jpg and txt file for the caption, so I had to write some code in `playground.ipynb` to process the pickle files to separate them into their corresponding image and txt files.

 ### Step 4: Training the Model

-I transferred the dataset into the EveryDream2trainer repository and ran `python train.py --config train.json`, your parameters may vary, but I used 120 epochs for 200-300 images.
+I transferred the dataset into the EveryDream2trainer repository and ran `python train.py --config train.json`, your parameters may vary, but I used 100 epochs for 300 images.

 ### Step 5: Generating from the Poisoned Model